Disclosure

 This allows for natural body movements while recording, instead of being strictly in one position which can sometimes kill inspiration and vibe.
 Smaller pop filters are ideal for small mics and small recording spaces, they are also lighter, which reduces the stress on the gooseneck, resulting in increased stability.

-You don't want a filter that droops and requires constant adjustments, and you also don't want a neck that requires too much effort to bend into position.
+No one wants a filter that droops and requires constant adjustments, and you also don't want a neck that requires too much effort to bend into position.
+The best pop filter will have good quality goosenecks, with good balance of stability and flexibility.

 However, if you're using a desktop mounted mic, especially for home recording, you'll want a pop filter that can clip on the desk, or on the mic itself.